ChiefChingu/milestone-two-memory-card-game/README.md

 ### Features left to implement
 - High score board: show all time statistics of all users.
+- Timed mode: add a timer as extra challenge.
+Not included here, because I think it distracts from understanding the context and having a laugh.
 - Randomize images after selection of game mode.
 Currently, there is a set of 8 pairs.
 This could be a larger pool of pairs, so you get new images everytime you play again.
 - Randomize game over evaluation messages.
 Currently, there is one message for each scenario.
 This could be more messages per scenario.
 - Animations for Safari users.
 Currently, animations are disabled for Safari users: there is a bug which I cannot fix.
 Probably need a Macbook to be able to check the Safari browser console.

 ## Technologies Used

+JS note: acknowledge the fact that JS code could be far more efficiently written.
+Make it modular, classes, no global variables, etc. At this stage, this is something I'd like to do, but cannot.

 ## Testing
 For a detailed overview: see [TEST.md](https://github.com/ChiefChingu/milestone-two-memory-card-game/blob/master/TEST.md).